What's the problem with illegal logging?

 Despite this, consumers and companies unwittingly buy illegal timber and wood-based products – undermining the fight against illegal logging by making it financially viable.

 Illegal logging is often integral to economies, providing money which supports political parties and local communities.
-The way to address this is by tackling the root causes of illegality, which include corruption, a lack of clarity over land rights, and the excessive influence of the timber industry over forest policies and legislation.
+The way to address it is by dealing with the root causes of illegality, which include corruption, a lack of clarity over land rights, and the excessive influence of the timber industry over forest policies and legislation.

-To try to achieve these aims, in 2003 the European Union (EU) launched its flagship anti-illegal logging policy, the Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan.
+To tackle the root causes, in 2003 the European Union (EU) launched its flagship anti-illegal logging policy, the Forest Law Enforcement, Governance and Trade (FLEGT) Action Plan.
 It sets out a series of measures to end the scourge of illegal logging, including the EU Timber Regulation (EUTR), which requires companies to verify the legality of any timber products they import into the EU.

 What is a FLEGT VPA?
 And how can it contribute to improving forest governance and management?